danwahl/danwahl.github.io/_pages/date-me.md

 Then _something(s) happened_ and online dating stopped working.

 One of those "somethings" was simply getting older.
-Older and somewhat jaded.
+Older and somewhat jaded, in my case.
 And if not exactly less attractive, then at least more of an acquired taste.

 Also there was the rise of the Tinder Clones (of which OKC is now one of the worst).
 Also Instagram filters and Snapchat lenses.
 Also, you know, a pandemic.